CSCI-4611-Spring-2022/Assignment-5/README.md

 2. Complete the `toon.frag` fragment shader to correctly calculate the per-pixel toon shading, using the *diffuseRamp.png* and *specularRamp.png* textures to control the lighting.
 3. Complete the `outline.vert` vertex shader to draw a black outline for the silhouette edges of the mesh, when rendering in "toon" mode.

-## Graphics Framework
+## GopherGfx

-to be added.
+The base program for this assignment is implemented using GopherGfx, a high-level graphics library currently under development by your instructor.
+The goals include: (1) implementing all of the functionality for teaching CSCI 4611 in future semesters, (2) maintaining a minimalistic, clean, and consistent structure, and (3) avoiding the unnecessary complexities and pain points that have tripped people up while trying to learn TypeScript and Three.js.
+GopherGfx has an extensible framework for shader programming and includes Gouraud, wireframe, and unlit shaders out-of-the-box.

+The basic skeleton for the Phong, cartoon, and outline shaders is already provided, and all the necessary information has already been passed to each program.
+Therefore, you will not need to modify the TypeScript code or familiarize yourself with the GopherGfx API in order to complete this assignment.
+However, please feel free to poke around the code if you would like to learn more about how a high-level graphics library is organized.

 ## Per-Pixel Phong Shading

 In class, we will work on some shader programs that calculate ambient, diffuse, and specular lighting using per-vertex (Gouraud) shading.
+You can also find the complete vertex and fragment shader code in `GopherGfx/shaders/gouraud.vert` and `GopherGfx/shaders/gouraud.frag`, respectively.
-Your job is to extend the concepts and programs we develop in class to implement per-pixel Phong shading with the same lighting model.
-You should be able to build this by extending the shaders that we discuss and develop in class.

-Implement a shader program that performs all the calculations to accurately calculate the Phong lighting model for each pixel.
+Your job is to implement per-pixel Phong shading with the same lighting model as the Gouraud shader.
+You should be able to build this by adapting code from the shaders that we discuss and develop in class.
+You will need to write a fragment shader that performs all the calculations to accurately calculate the Phong lighting model for each pixel.
 The lighting terms must vary per-pixel based on the normal and the light position, as well as the various material properties (such as the specular exponent).
 You should implement this shader following the lighting model equations discussed in class.

 For the specular component, you may use either the reflection vector or halfway vector method presented in lecture.
 The traditional Phong model uses the reflection vector, and the halfway vector is a modification known as the Blinn-Phong model.
 The instructor's implementation uses the reflection vector, but either solution is acceptable.

-## Flexible Toon Shading Using Texture Images
+## Flexible Cartoon Shading Using Texture Images

 Once you have Phong shading working, including ambient, diffuse, and specular lighting, then you should copy and paste this code into `toon.frag`.
 You can then adapt the shader to implement cartoon-style shading.
 Rather than setting the final color based on the intensity of light you calculate for the Phong model, you will instead use this intensity value as a lookup into a texture, and use that to compute the final color.
 A texture used in this way is typically called a "ramp."
 Using this strategy, you will be able to get a wide range of different lighting effects just by switching the texture you use for input.